6. The Wrapper Script¶

 Run the interpreter through Valgrind with

-.
-This option takes precedence over thememcheck
+--tool=callgrind.
+This option takes precedence over thememcheckoption.

 - --memcheck¶